-- Cutting-edge Linux technology In Fedora 8, major features include the GNOME Online Desktop, the Firewall Configuration window, GIMP 2.4, PulseAudio sound server, IcedTea Java runtime environment, and the latest Linux kernel. - Software packaging Red Hat, Inc. created the RPM Package Management (RPM) method of packaging Linux.
+- Cutting-edge Linux technology In Fedora 10, major features include the KDE 4 Desktop, Firefox 3, OpenOffice.org 3, new Ext4 file system support, and the latest Linux kernel. - Software packaging Red Hat, Inc. created the RPM Package Management (RPM) method of packaging Linux.
 RPMs allow less technically savvy users to easily install, search, manage, and verify Linux software.
 With RPM tools, you can install from CD, hard disk, over your LAN, or over the Internet.
 It's easy to track which packages are installed or to look at the contents of a package.
-Because RPM is available to the Linux community it has become one of the de facto standards for packaging Linux software. - Tools such as yum and Package Updater, which are built to take advantage of RPM technology, have been added to Fedora to extend your ability to install and update packages.
+Because RPM is available to the Linux community it has become one of the de facto standards for packaging Linux software.

+Tools such as yum and PackageKit, which are built to take advantage of RPM technology, have been added to Fedora to extend your ability to install and update packages.
 Those tools can point to online repositories, so the latest software packages are often only a click away.